The Oculus FMOD OSP supports Oculus Ambisonics in the AmbiX (ACN/SN3D) format.

 To apply Oculus Ambisonics to a sound file, select Add Effect > Plug-in Effects > Oculus Ambisonics.

 Ambisonics are not officially supported by FMOD Studio 1.8, but its flexible bus architecture and multi-channel audio support allows ambisonics to work.
 However, there are two quirks to watch out for:

-There is no head tracking if you don't have any Oculus effects on the master track.
+There is no head tracking if you don’t have any Oculus effects on the master track.
 For example, if you are creating a sound scene composed solely of Oculus Ambisonics effects on audio tracks, the audio will not be spatialized as you turn or move your head.
-This limitation is because FMOD only propogates the 3D positional data to effects that are on the master track.
+This limitation is because FMOD only propagates the 3D positional data to effects that are on the master track.

 The workaround is to add the Oculus Spatializer effect to the master track even if you only play silence on that track.
 This works because positional data is shared between all the Oculus effects.
 The Oculus Spatializer effect on the master track will get the FMOD positional data and then share it with the other Oculus effects on the audio tracks.

 If you put a 4-channel ambisonic sound file on an audio track and the Oculus Ambisonics effect on the master track, it will not sound right.
 FMOD upmixes 4-channel ambisonic sound files to 5.1 at the output of the audio track.
 This mixes the channels together in a way that interferes with the sound field.